 - The title of “Kobe Beef” is heavily regulated in Japan and Kobe beef has to meet a number of many strict standards.

-- Most import of all, Kobe Beef, up until 2012 was NOT imported in the US due to a mad cow scare.
-Only recently, have Kobe Beef imports resumed, and in the tiniest of quantities.
+- Most important of all, Kobe Beef, up until 2012 was NOT imported in the US due to a mad cow scare.
+Only recently has Kobe beef imports resumed, and in the tiniest of quantities.

 - If you had a Kobe Beef burger or sliders at the local gastropub, they’ve completely duped you.
+Honestly your local pub is a perfect place to order burgers, but not of the Kobe Beef.
 Not only are current US imports of Kobe beef tiny quantities, a real Kobe beef burger would cost at a minimum $50+ and a steak would be at least $20 an ounce.

 What is Wagyu Beef?